elda-mahaindra/isi-backend-assessment-test/README.md

 Notes:

+- `HOST`is the host where the application will running on.
 - `PORT`is the port number where the net will listen to.
 - `DB_DRIVER` is the driver name to open the sql connection.
 - `DATA_SOURCE_NAME` is structured as: `<DRIVER_NAME>://<USERNAME>:<PASSWORD>@<ADDRESS>:<PORT>/<DB_NAME>?sslmode=disable`.